Archives

 How does the admission process work?

-1. You submit your application either directly to Humboldt-Universität zu Berlin or to uni-assist.
+1. You submit your application either directly to Humboldt-Universität zu Berlin or via uni-assist.

-The time period between the end of the application period and the sending of the notification depends on the number of applications that the Central Admissions Office of Humboldt-Universität zu Berlin and the Admissions Committee of the Master’s programme have to process.
+The time between the end of the application deadline and the issuance of admission letters depends on the number of applications that the central admissions office of Humboldt-Universität zu Berlin and the admissions committee of the Master’s program need to process.

 I have been successful for another Master’s programme and have to decide whether to accept or reject the admission.
 What should I do?